Structures & Materials

 Adaptive Intelligent Multifunctional Structures (AIMS)

-AIMS research is the culmination of the study of controls, fluid dynamics, structural dynamics, and materials science that make up aerospace engineering as a whole.
+AIMS research is the culmination of the study of controls (through reinforcement learning and adaptive control), fluid dynamics, structural dynamics, and materials science that make up aerospace engineering as a whole.
 What makes the AIMS Lab unique is that our research embraces many of these fields.
 Overall, we strive to develop innovative and novel solutions to complex aerospace engineering dilemmas via smart materials and structures but we take a multidisciplinary approach by working at the intersection of simulated and experimental structural dynamics.
-Ultimately, this applies to a wide variety of research including energy harvesting, structural damping, and aircraft morphing.
+Ultimately, this applies to a wide variety of research including energy harvesting, structural damping, metastructures, and aircraft morphing.
+Much of our morphing UAV work is motivated by researching avian flight.

 Adaptive Materials and Structures Laboratory